SeonghwanSeo/PharmacoNet/README.md

-# PharmacoNet: Accelerating Large-Scale Virtual Screening by Deep Pharmacophore Modeling
+# PharmacoNet: Open-source Protein-based Pharmacophore Modeling

 Accepted in ***NeurIPS Workshop 2023 (AI4D3 | New Frontiers of AI for Drug Discovery and Development)*** [[arxiv](https://arxiv.org/abs/2310.00681)]